cacophony-wj/LeS/BODYSLIDE.md

 27. Click OK
 28. If you receive any error messages, repeat the process from step 16 until you receive the above message.
 29. When finished, navigate to **_Licentia Directory_/mods/BodySlide Output/meshes** and make sure about a dozen outfits folders are there.
-30. If there is only a _meshes_ folder there, move it to **_LeS Directory_/mods/BodySlide Output**
+30. If there is only a _meshes_ folder there, move it to **_Licentia Directory_/mods/BodySlide Output**
-31. **Confirm that all the outfits folders are in _LeS Directory_/mods/BodySlide Output/meshes.
+31. **Confirm that all the outfits folders are in _Licentia Directory_/mods/BodySlide Output/meshes.
 They should not be located anywhere else.**
 32. You may continue.

 ### Changing It Up